IvanMacek/vitamin/README.md

 ## Build

-All of the build commands are
+Build is assumed to be executed from the _build_ directory:

+    cd build

 JFrog Conan is used for package managment.
 You can install all the packages by running:

-    cd build
     conan install .. --build=missing

-## Build

-    cd build
+Generate cmake build project:

     cmake .. -G "Unix Makefiles" -DCMAKE_EXPORT_COMPILE_COMMANDS=ON

+Run the build:

     make